valhovey/blog/a_tour_of_haskell.md

   2 -> 1
   _ -> fib (n - 1) + fib (n - 2)

--- This extends to branches of types as well data ListIndex = ZeroBased Int | OneBased Int
+-- This extends to sum types as well data ListIndex = ZeroBased Int | OneBased Int

 toZeroBased :: ListIndex -> Int
 toZeroBased listIndex = case listIndex of
-  -- On the left-hand side, x is bound to the value in the leaf ZeroBased x -> x
+  -- On the left-hand side, x is bound to the contained value ZeroBased x -> x
   OneBased x -> x - 1
 {% endhighlight %}